Wasay-devops/MLSpecGen-VS-Extension/README.md

 ## Overview

 **ML Contract Violation Detector - MLSpecGen** is a VS Code extension that automatically detects and fixes Machine Learning API contract violations in Python code.
-It uses Retrieval-Augmented Generation (RAG) with a curated dataset of 79 Keras-specific examples to identify common ML API misuse patterns, then generates executable PyContract specifications that validate function parameters and return values.
+It uses Retrieval-Augmented Generation (RAG) with a curated dataset to identify common ML API misuse patterns, then generates executable PyContract specifications that validate function parameters and return values.

 ### What It Does